-Concerns involving members of staff, volunteers, Headmistress, DSL, DDSL or Another Adult
+Allegations made against or concerns involving members of staff, volunteers, supply staff, Headmistress, DSL, DDSL or Another Adult

-Any concerns that involve allegations against a member of staff (both current or former), volunteer or adult should be referred immediately and must be referred within one working day to the Headmistress, (the school's DSL) who must contact the LADO for advice (within one working day) and to discuss and agree further action to be taken in respect of the child and the member of staff or adult.
+Any concerns that involve allegations against a member of staff (both current or former), volunteer, supply teacher or adult it should be referred immediately and must be referred within one working day to the Headmistress, (the school's DSL) who must contact the LADO for advice (within one working day) to discuss and agree further action to be taken in respect of the child and the member of staff or adult.
+Where an allegation relates to a member of supply staff provided by an agency, the agency should be fully involved.
 If a crime may have been committed, the matter should be reported to the police by dialling 101 or, if an emergency, 999.
 The switchboard will connect you to the appropriate help.
-Any concerns involving allegations against the Headmistress, should be referred, without her being informed, to the Chairman of Governors, and in his unavailability, the designated governor Mr Dougal Philps, and in his absence the vice chairman.
+Any concerns involving allegations against the Headmistress, should be referred, without her being informed, to the Chair of Governors, and in their unavailability, the designated governor Mrs Kate Easton, and in her absence the Vice Chair of Governors.
 They will inform the LADO.
-As the DSL is the Headmistress staff may consider discussing any concerns with the DDSL and may make any referrals via them.
-Where a member of staff feels unable to raise an issue with their employer or feels genuine concerns are not being addressed, other whistleblowing channels may be open to them.
+As the DSL is the Headmistress, staff may consider discussing any concerns with the DDSL and may make any referrals via them.
+Where a member of staff feels unable to raise an issue with their employer or feels genuine concerns are not being addressed, other whistleblowing channels are open to them.